n-gibs/test-data-explorer/README.md

 4. 2 tab design - When I first looked at the requrirements I was thinking how to fit everything on to one page.
 While that may be easier for the user to have everything in one spot, I saw a clear division in the requirements.
 This helped organize the different use cases for the data exploration.
 5. While including extra data about each image was not explicily in the requirements, I decided to include it.
 I am not 100% sure if that exact data provided would be relevant since I have no users to ask.
 It was more so to show the possibilty if more data about each image needed to be displayed (regardless of what that data may be).

 ## Constraints
 1. Typescript Knowledge - I have never worked with Typscript in a professional setting, only Javascript.
 I probably did not use it to its full potential but I did enjoy working with it through out this project.
 I am used to OOP on the backend and the typehinting/checks are very helpful.
 2. CSS is my weak point when it comes to frontend.
 I relied heavily on  Material UI to help me get over this hurdle.
 3. Time - If I had more time I would have made the app more responsive.
 I would have loved to add more pagination as well for larger data sets.
+I would have loved to add unit tests as well.
 4. Design - While I am a fullstack engineer, I am stronger on the backend.
 The times I have done frontend, I had a mock up from a designer.
 I enjoyed the challange of coming up with the deisgn though because its something I never had to do.
 I had to think in a different way.
 5. Just a laptop - I just moved to San Diego and I am in temporary housing.
 I don't have my full desk set up.
 I did the whole project with just my 14inch Macbook.